Long term support

 Keep in Touch Programme

-We support former participants through our Keep in Touch Programme.
-At the end of each course we ask participants if they want to join this programme, and then we connect with them regularly through e-newsletters:
+At the end of each course we ask all participants if they want to the join Keep in Touch programme, and then we connect with them regularly through e-newsletters, phone calls and emails:

 - Offering them access to our Bursary Scheme to develop their musical skills

-- Reminding them about our Opportunities Database, which recommends further courses, work-related activities, and support
+- Reminding them of our Opportunities Database, which recommends courses, work-related activities and support

 - Inviting them to take part in further Good Vibrations courses